Hercilio1/wp-media-crawler/Explanation.md

 As I planned, I started with a PoC of the crawler engine.
 After that, I built everything around it.
 Using DDD (Domain Driven Development), I tried to split every "context" in a package and then just execute it from a procedural initializer (such as cron job tasks or the admin handler).

 Prematurely, I created the repository when I was doing the PoC, so I named it after it.
-I kept it so I could save some time, as it was one of the objectives of the technical assignment.
+I decided to keep it.
 As a software engineer, I know the importance of good names.
-Now, thinking also about the WP Media products, I would name it WP Media SEO, as a sparkle for something great.
+Alternatively, thinking about the WP Media products, I would name it "WP Media SEO", as a sparkle for something great.

 ### The crawler engine

 After searching for the best solutions for crawling links using PHP/WordPress, I chose to use the [Symfony Crawler](https://github.com/symfony/dom-crawler).
-This lib is by far the most popular and very straightforward.
+This lib is by far the most popular and it is very straightforward.
 I also could use the native PHP DomDocument class to crawl, but I have some experience with this guy and if I can avoid handling its limitations and weirdness, I go for it.

 ### Where to save the sitemap.html